Skip to main content

 Government-funded programs to help newcomers settle, learn language, find work, and connect with their communities.

-Canada funds a network of settlement services to help newcomers build their lives after arrival.
-These programs — funded primarily through Immigration, Refugees and Citizenship Canada (IRCC) — include language training, employment assistance, community connections, translation services, and more.
-This guide explains who is eligible, what is available, where to find it, and what changed in 2025–2026 regarding eligibility rules.
+Short answer: Canada funds a national network of free settlement services to help newcomers build their lives after arrival, and they are generally available to permanent residents, protected persons and resettled refugees (not to Canadian citizens or most temporary residents).
+These programs, funded primarily through Immigration, Refugees and Citizenship Canada (IRCC), include free language training, employment help, community connections, translation, and orientation.
+This guide explains who is eligible, exactly what is available, where to find services near you, and the eligibility time-limit changes phasing in for economic immigrants on April 1, 2026 and April 1, 2027.
+Programs and eligibility rules change, so verify the current details on canada.ca before you rely on them.

 What Are Settlement Services?